-Armengaud & Guerlain works with a network of foreign colleagues selected for their high level of technical competence and because their work methods are identical to ours, thereby enabling us to treat files simultaneously in several countries.
-In addition to French, the firm's daily working languages include English and Spanish.
+Armengaud & Guerlain works with a network of foreign colleagues selected for their high level of technical expertise and their use of work methods identical to Armengaud & Guerlain, thereby enabling the firm to treat files simultaneously in several countries.
+Each file is treated in a collaborative manner.
+The firm places particular emphasis on maintaining lasting, high-quality relationships with its clients, combining competence and reactivity.